 Okay, okay.
 I use a tool called Freedom.
 It shuts down your Internet for a preset amount of time.
 I just set it for anywhere from 2-8 hours, depending upon how behind schedule I am, then start writing.
-This means I’m not distracted by emails, checking the news, getting pissed at the decline of Western civilization with the latest tweets from morons, or compulsively checking various stats us writers find interesting.
+This means I’m not distracted by emails, checking the news, getting pissed at the decline of Western civilization, or compulsively checking various stats us writers find interesting.
 Find out more here: https://freedom.to/ (and no, I have no vested interest in this company and that is not an affiliate link).

 Do You Believe in the Crystal Skulls?